 If you choose to make your own saltwater solution, it's important to use bottled water that has been distilled or sterilized.
-Tap water is acceptable if it's been passed through a filter with a pore size of 1 micron or smaller or if it's been boiled for several minutes and then left to cool until it is lukewarm.
+Tap water is acceptable if it's been passed through a filter with a pore size of 1 micron or smaller or if it's been boiled for several minutes and then left to cool until it's lukewarm.

 To use the neti pot, tilt your head sideways over the sink and place the spout of the neti pot in the upper nostril.
 Breathing through your open mouth, gently pour the saltwater solution into your upper nostril so that the liquid drains through the lower nostril.
 Repeat on the other side.

 Be sure to rinse the irrigation device after each use with similarly distilled, sterile, previously boiled and cooled, or filtered water and leave open to air-dry.

-Neti pots are often available in pharmacies and health food stores and online.
+Neti pots are often available in pharmacies, health food stores and online.
 Other devices, such as squeeze bottles and pressurized canisters, also can be used to rinse or irrigate the nasal passages.
 Talk to your doctor to see if nasal rinsing is right for you.

 Feb.
 07, 2020